NANCY WILSON, M.ED.- EXECUTIVE DIRECTOR

 Nancy Wilson has been working with young children for over 25 years.
 She began working in child care centers in high school and continued to find joy working for a child care center owned and operated by the college she attended in VT.
 After college she followed an interest in natural health and well-being which led her to discover a passion for the Natural Foods Industry.
 She lived in both California and Vermont opening and managing natural food stores.
 During this time she worked closely with local schools giving store tours and teaching children about health and nutrition.

-The birth of her daughter inspired a career change leading her to return to school to pursue a Master's degree while working full time as a lead teacher.
+The birth of her daughter inspired a career change leading her to return to pursue a Master's degree while working full time as a lead teacher.
 Locally, she served as the Lead Toddler/Preschool Teacher, and Summer Program Coordinator at Monadnock Area Cooperative School formerly located in Hancock, NH.
 In 2005, she became a Founding Teacher and the Assistant Director of the Pine Hill Child Care Center in Peterborough NH.
 At PHCCC she worked with all age groups developing curriculum and mentoring both high school interns and interns attending the Waldorf Teacher Training program at Antioch University New England.
 She holds a M.Ed. and received her Waldorf Teacher Training from Antioch University New England.
 Her Waldorf Training ranges from Early Childhood through Grade 8.
 She has also completed one year of independent study with Sophia’s Hearth in Keene, NH as part of her training.

 In 2011, Nancy returned to the Natural Products Industry to better support her family during the recent economic recession.
 She worked as a Sales and Marketing Representative for the largest natural products brokerage in the country supporting 45 brands working with stores in Vermont, New Hampshire, and Maine.